 Traits and Generics

-Traits define shared behavior across types.
-Generics let you write code that works with multiple types.
-Together they give Rust powerful abstraction with zero runtime cost.
+Traits define shared behaviour.
+Generics let you write code that works for many types.
+Together they give you abstraction with zero runtime cost.

-For Python developers: Traits are similar to Python's Protocols (PEP 544) or abstract base classes.
+For Python developers: traits are close to Protocols (PEP 544) or abstract base classes.
 They define an interface that types must implement.

 Traits